 Go away, Shouldy!

 My own key defences against the Should Monster are my independence and stubbornness.
-I quite actively fight it when other people tell me what I Should do, and it seems to translate pretty well to the Should Monster.
+I quite actively fight it when other people tell me what I Should do, and it seems to translate pretty well to keeping Shouldy subdued.
 It’s my party and I’ll be judgy if I want to. 🤪

 Do you have any Should Monster repellant strategies that you use?

 The CBT Fundamentals mini-ebook, available from the MH@H Download Centre, provides an introduction to cognitive behavioural therapy concepts along with workbook exercises.